syncrosim/pysyncrosim/docs/quickstart.rst

     # Add IncludeOutput to the Library's Backup Datasheet
     >>> myDataframe["IncludeOutput"] = "Yes"

-    # Save the Pandas DataFrame to a SyncroSim Datasheet
+    # Save the pandas DataFrame to a SyncroSim Datasheet
     >>> myLibrary.save_datasheet(name = "core_Backup", data = myDataframe)

     # Check to make sure IncludeOutput is now set to "Yes"